rar12455/rarstatus/README.md

 ./rarstatus | dwl

 ```

-Or for X11-based `dwm` (you can still use rarstatus in dwm with piping it as shown above) using `xsetroot`:
+Note: you can still use rarstatus in dwm with piping it as shown above.

+Or for X11-based `dwm` using `xsetroot`:

 ```bash
 while true; do xsetroot -name "$(./rarstatus)"; sleep 1; done